-Public Holidays in Fiji 2025 – National & Cultural Calendar
+Public Holidays in Fiji 2026 – National, Hindu & Christian Holidays

 Overview of Public Holidays in Fiji

 Fiji’s public holiday calendar includes Christian observances (Good Friday, Easter), commemorative days (Girmit Day), national celebrations (Fiji Day), and religious holidays for the Muslim and Hindu communities (Prophet’s Birthday, Diwali).
-Some holidays fall on fixed Gregorian dates; others shift or are declared based on lunar observations.
+Some holidays fall on fixed Gregorian dates, while others are based on lunar observations or are gazetted annually by the government.

 List of Public Holidays in Fiji (2025)